SeanGauci/sso-demo/README.md

 So the flow is:
 * Android native testing → optional via dev build
 * iOS native testing → requires Apple Developer or Xcode + USB
-* Browser testing → works everywhere, recommended for this demo
+* Browser testing → works everywhere

 That’s why we will use the web version to test SSO in this guide.